monatemedia/dealership/README.md

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

-## Running The Seeders
+### Running The Seeders

-**For local development:** Just run the standard command.
+- **For local development:** Just run the standard command.
 This will execute DatabaseSeeder, which in turn runs your DevelopmentSeeder.

 ```sh
 # Seed the data
 php artisan migrate:fresh --seed
 ```

-**For production deployment:** Explicitly specify the ProductionSeeder in your deployment script.
+- **For production deployment:** Explicitly specify the ProductionSeeder in your deployment script.
 This ensures no fake data ever touches your live database.
+The `--force` flag is required to run seeders in a production environment.

 ```sh
 php artisan db:seed --class=ProductionSeeder --force
 ```

-(The --force flag is required to run seeders in a production environment).

-**For testing or specific tasks:** You can run any individual seeder you need.
+- **For testing or specific tasks:** You can run any individual seeder you need.

 ```sh
 # Just refresh the locations